nus-cs1010/2324-s1/docs/environments.md

     Note that SoC VPN is different from NUS VPN.
 Connecting to NUS VPN only allows you access to the NUS internal network, but not the SoC internal network.
 ## Setting up SSH Keys

+The next step is not required but is a time-saver and a huge quality-of-life improvement.
+You need to be familiar with basic Unix commands, including how to copy files to remote hosts (using `scp`) and how to check/change file permissions (using `ls -l` and `chmod`).
+If you are still not comfortable with these commands, make sure you play with the [basic Unix commands](unix.md) first.
+You can come back and complete this step later.

-Once you are comfortable with UNIX, you can set up a pair of public/private keys for authentication.
+Our goal here is to set up a pair of public/private keys for authentication so that you do not need to type your password every time you log into a PE host.

-You can use
+You can use the following command on your local computer to generate a pair of keys:
 ```
 ssh-keygen -t rsa
 ```

-to generate a pair of keys on your local computer.
+This command will generate two keys, a private key `id_rsa` and a public key `id_rsa.pub`.
 Keep the private key `id_rsa` on your local machine in the hidden `~/.ssh` directory, and copy the public key `id_rsa.pub` to your home directory on PE `pe111`.
 On `pe111`, run
 ```
 cat id_rsa.pub >> ~/.ssh/authorized_keys
 ```